Remydeme/zodiac/Readme.md

 # Create client object with our credentials.json file
 # This operation must create a token.pickle file in the directory
-# where  you execute this code
+# where  you execute this code.
 client = GMailClient(path_to_credentials='/credentials.json')

 # This method fetch all the mail from your forum that
 # are from:people mailing list
+#maxResult limit the result to one mail.
 mails_df = client.MessageFromForums(query='people',  maxResults=1)

 # display the body of the first mail in the dataframe